 You can do 1200 x 1200px when sharing and image, but it gets cropped to 1200 x 627px on mobile anyhow

 - If wanting to use the same image size across Facebook, Twitter, and LinkedIn, use the 1200 x 675px sizing which is the aspect ratio of 16:9.
 It works and looks good across all 3!
 Just make sure you change up the copy depending on your audience for each platform!

 - If wanting to use the same images across Facebook and Instagram, use the 1080 x 1080px size.
-Facebook Publishing Tools or the Instagram app allow you to select both, but will use the same copy for both.
+Facebook Publishing Tools or the Instagram app allow you to select and upload to both, but will use the same copy for both.

 - If looking for a place to design images that are properly sized, canva.com is a drag and drop designer with templates that will help you design on your own.
 We are not affiliated with them, in fact, the site can be used for free, with a variety of free photos, fonts, and graphics as well as paid ones.